-Maintenance for these AOS structures are straightforward and minimal.
+Maintenance for these AOS structures is straightforward and minimal.
 On a monthly basis check the outside of the structure for signs of rust.
 If found, scrape, clean, and apply touch-up paint as needed.

 Check the door hinges for wear and rust.
 Grease or oil the hinges every three months or as needed.
 Inspect the door knob mechanism for signs of wear, rust, dust, and overall functionality.
 Clean, oil, and tighten the mechanism as needed.
 Inspect the roof railing bolts and pins for tightness and wear.
 Check the safety chain for wear and rust.
 Change the chain if necessary.
-Lastly, check the guy wires.
+Lastly, check the guy wires or alternative supports.
+Check the cables for rubbing and frayed wires.
 Confirm they have similar tension (the cables will stretch over time).
 If any feel loose compared to the others, adjust the tension as needed.